• Skip to content

 Techne is a Doctoral Training Partnership funded by the Arts and Humanities Research Council (AHRC) to create a new model for collaborative research skills training for research students across nine higher education institutions in London and the South East (Royal Holloway; Brunel University; University of Brighton; Kingston University; Loughborough University, London; Roehampton University; University of Surrey; University of the Arts London; and University of Westminster).
 Techne’s vision is to produce scholars who are highly motivated and prepared for academic, public or professional life.

-Fully-funded studentships (stipend and fee waiver) will be awarded by Techne to the best students put forward by its member universities.
+Fully-funded studentships (stipend and fee waiver) are awarded by Techne to the best students put forward by its member universities.
 Successful applicants will benefit from a rich and diverse training programme with a focus on interdisciplinarity and developing career potential both in and beyond higher education; and will be able to draw on supervisory expertise from across the partnership.
 The Techne training programme is enhanced by input and placement opportunities provided by 13 partner organisations, including the Barbican, Natural History Museum, Museum of London, BFI and the Science Museum.

 Key facts